opendcs/opendcs/index.rst

 #.
 Getting Started: Intended for new users
 #.
 Resources: Intended for intermediate users
 #.
-Developer Documentation: Intended for advanced users or developers
+Developer Documention: Intended for advanced users or developers
 #.
-Legacy Documentation and References: Intended for users familiar with the content in legacy PDF documentation
+Legacy Documentation and References: Indended for users familiar with the content in legacy PDF documentation

 The **Getting Started** part of this documentation is intended for new users.
 Once reviewed one should be familiar with the